• Skip to primary navigation

 4. Housing is a toss-up

-I have never lived on post at Fort Campbell, but I have visited friends that have over the years.
-I think housing is overall a toss-up.
-Some places seem pretty nice, are close to Starbucks and parks.
+I have never lived on post at Fort Campbell, but I have visited friends who have over the years.
+Overall, housing is a toss-up.
+Some places seem pretty nice and are close to Starbucks and parks.
 Other neighborhoods seem more lacking.
 It just depends.

 5. Traffic sucks

-If you try to go to the mall at 2 pm on a Saturday, good luck.
+Good luck if you try to go to the mall at 2 pm on a Saturday.
 That is probably the worst time of day for traffic around here.
-And when traffic is bad, it is very very bad.
+And when traffic is bad, it is very, very bad.

 Traffic gets even worse when it snows.
 Yikes!
-And this is not a very walkable area either.
-You also might live five minutes from post, and it can take you 30 minutes to get home because everyone is trying to do the same thing.
+And this is not a very walkable area, either.
+You might also live five minutes from the post, and it can take you 30 minutes to get home because everyone is trying to do the same thing.

 6. The weather is crazy

-As far as the snow goes, if you are from California, Hawaii, or Florida, it snows a lot.
+As far as the snow goes, it snows a lot if you are from California, Hawaii, or Florida.
 If you are from New England, Minnesota, or Alaska, you might wonder why everyone is freaking out.
-The whole city might shut down with just an inch, make sure to stock up on your bread and milk.
+The whole city might shut down with just an inch, so stock up on your bread and milk.

 10 Things To Know About Being Stationed At Fort Campbell